3 min read

 The FCRA has rules that hiring managers must follow if they want to exclude an applicant based on a background check.

-After you take an adverse action: You must give the applicant notice that you have excluded them based on the report.
-You must also tell them which reporting agency did the research and that they have rights to dispute the report.
+Before you take an adverse action, you must give the applicant a copy of the background screening report you are using and a copy of their rights under the FCRA law.
+After you take an adverse action, you must give the applicant notice that you have excluded them based on the report.
+You must also tell them which reporting agency did the research and that they have the right to dispute the report.

 The employment screening process can be complex at times.
-Awareness of these five factors can help you more effectively manage the background screening process for your company—both for your job candidates, and for stakeholders in the organization as a whole.
+Awareness of these five factors can help you more effectively manage the background screening process for your company—both for your job candidates and for stakeholders in the organization as a whole.